Residential Sale Pricing

 How long will your house sale take to complete?

 How long it will take from the date you accept your buyer’s offer, until the sale completes, will depend on a number of factors.
-In our experience, the average process takes between one and three months to complete.
+In our experience, the average process currently takes 14-16 weeks to complete.

 It can be quicker or slower depending on the parties in the chain.